US denies Iran claims of prisoner deal; UK plays it down

 “We’re working very hard to get them released,” Klain said.
 “We raise this with Iran and our interlocutors all the time, but so far there’s no agreement.”

-Tehran holds four known Americans now in prison.
-They include Baquer and Siamak Namazi, environmentalist Morad Tahbaz and Iranian-American businessman Emad Shargi.
+Tehran holds four known Americans now in prison: Baquer and Siamak Namazi, environmentalist Morad Tahbaz and Iranian-American businessman Emad Shargi.
 Iran long has been accused of holding those with Western ties prisoners to be later used as bargaining chips in negotiations.

 Despite the American denials, there have been signs that a deal on prisoners may be in the works based on Iranian officials' remarks in recent weeks.